lrfinotti/cybr201_book/12-Primality.md

 ### Proportion of Witnesses

-At first glance, this looks a lot like [](#al-flt), in the sense that it can only detect compositeness in some cases.
+At first glance, this looks a lot like {prf:ref}`al-flt`, in the sense that it can only detect compositeness in some cases.
 So, one might also wonder if there $n$ that are similar to Carmichael numbers, in the sense, that $n$ is composite, but no $a \in \{2, 3, \ldots, (n-1)\}$ is a Miller-Rabin witness for its compositeness.
 But in fact, there is *not*!

 :::{prf:theorem} Miller-Rabin Witnesses
 :label: th-mr_witness